FreeBSD-MFGA/FreeBSD-MFGA/README.md

 ### Positioning of the book

-Our goal is not to translate the Handbook, but rather to write a FreeBSD-based tutorial similar to Bird's Linux Private Practice: Basic Learning + Bird's Linux Private Practice: Server Setup in one.
+Our goal is not to translate the Handbook, but rather to write a FreeBSD-based tutorial similar to *Linux Private Kitchens: basic learning articles* + *Linux Private Kitchens: Server Setup* in one.
 That is, this book is a superset of the Handbook.

 ### Summary of the Editor's Guide